SensorML: What is it?

 SensorML provides standard models and an XML encoding for describing any process, including the process of measurement by sensors and instructions for deriving higher-level information from observations.
 It provides a provider-centric view of information in a sensor web, which is complemented by Observations and Measurements which provides a user-centric view.

 Processes described in SensorML are discoverable and executable.
 All processes define their inputs, outputs, parameters, and method, as well as provide relevant metadata.
 SensorML models detectors and sensors as processes that convert real phenomena to data.

-SensorML does not encode measurements taken by sensors; measurements can be represented in TransducerML, as observations in Observations and Measurements, or in other forms, such as IEEE 1451.
+SensorML doesn't encode measurements taken by sensors; measurements can be represented in Transducer ML, as observations in Observations and Measurements, or in other forms, such as IEEE 1451.